Mental Health for Parents, Children & Staff

 If you fancy something a bit more intense, then check out Joe Wicks's range of home fitness videos for children and adults - each lasting 5, 8, 10, 15, 20 or 25 minutes - for your daily workouts.

-Eat the Rainbow!
-It is very important to try and eat a healthy, balanced and nutritional diet over this period - as hard as that may sometimes be!
+It is very important to try and eat a healthy, balanced and nutritional diet for good mental and physical health.
 The NHS Eatwell Guide below is a helpful reminder of what proportion of each food group you should be aiming to eat every day.

 Trying to eat a rainbow of different fruit and vegetable colours over the day is a fun way of supporting your brain and body.